25prabhu10/notes/docs/Concepts/Application_Security/Web_Security.md

 ---
 title: Web Security
-description: The protective measures and protocols that organizations adopt to protect the organization from, cyber criminals and threats that use the web channel.
+description: The protective measures and protocols that organizations adopt to protect the organization from, cyber criminals and threats that use the web channel
 ---

 # Web Security

-The protective measures and protocols that organizations adopt to protect the organization from, cyber criminals and threats that use the web channel.
+The protective measures and protocols that organizations adopt to protect the organization from, cyber criminals and threats that use the web channel

 Using Defence In Depth approach: By increasing the number of layers, an attacker's chance of success is decreased.
 For example an applications which contains: